chaturay/serverless-artillery/README.md

 ## Tutorial 2: Performance test with custom script
 Throughout this tutorial we will walk you towards performance testing the AWS website, https://aws.amazon.com/.

-We would test with our custom script but would use default deployment assets.
+We would test with our _custom_ script but would use _default_ deployment assets.

-### T2.1.
-Create new directory
+### 1. Create new directory
 Start by creating a new directory for this tutorial and go to that directory in command line.

-### T2.2.
-Create `script.yml`
+### 2. Create `script.yml`
 Serverless-artillery needs to know information about the performance test that user wants to run.
-It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service (scenarios) etc. All these are described in a `script.yml` file.
-It is the same `script.yml` that Artillery.io uses.
+It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service (scenarios) etc. All these are described in a `yml` file.
+It is the same `yml` that Artillery.io uses.
 - **Please see [here for basic concepts for Artillery.io usage](https://artillery.io/docs/basic-concepts/#basic-concepts).**
 - **Please see [here for Artillery.io's test script reference](https://artillery.io/docs/script-reference/).**